david-randoll/awesome-dockerfiles/README.md

 # Dockerfiles Repository

-Welcome to the Dockerfiles repository!
-This repo is dedicated to housing optimized Dockerfiles for various platforms, making it easier to create lightweight and efficient Docker images for your projects.
+Production ready Dockerfiles for various platforms, optimized for optimal image size and performance.

 ## Why Use These Dockerfiles?